usnistgov/IBA-Project/IBASIM/README.md

 | Atlanta_Shed_ExtrmSum | Load shedding - uses zone temperature setpoint changes to decrease the zone loads during peak period for electric rates - on an extreme summer day (07/08/2015) in Atlanta, GA, USA |
 | Atlanta_Shift_ExtrmSum | Load shifting - pre-cool the zones prior to the peak period for electric rates so that setpoint temperatures can be increased during the peak period - on an extreme summer day (07/08/2015) in Atlanta, GA, USA |

-Each case folder contains the full set of files required for that case.
-Type 155 in TRNSYS calls the script mmFcnCTM11.m, which in turn calls callSim.m, which is the entry point for HSIM.
+Each case has a folder that contains files specific to that case.
+The SharedModelFiles folder contains the files that are common across cases.
+To run each case, move the files from the specific case folder into the same folder that contains the SharedModelFiles.
+You can test the case by running ExampleCall.m, which calls callSim.m, the entry point for HSIM.
 The inputs and outputs for the model are defined in callSim.m.
-The case can be run without interfacing with TRNSYS from ExampleCall.m.
-This script loads a file containing real laboratory data and data from a previous execution of IBASIM and uses that data as the input to HSIM.
+ExampleCall loads a file containing real laboratory data and data from a previous execution of IBASIM and uses that data as the input to HSIM.
+When used with TRNSYS, Type 155 in TRNSYS calls the script mmFcnCTM11.m, which calls callSim.m.

 <!-- References -->